e-clearing-net/OCHP/OCHP.md

 CDR-"Originator" and can be adjusted.
 A corrected version of the CDR can again be uploaded to the Clearing House with the next call.
 Already uploaded CDRs will have the status *new* set by the Clearing House.
-Plausible CDRs will be marked as *accepted* and sent to the EV Service Provider or CDR-"Owner" for approval.
+Plausible CDRs will be marked as *accepted* and forwarded to the EV Service Provider or CDR-"Owner" for approval.
-The CDR-"Owner" downloads in bilateral agreed intervals the list of CDRs from all providers.
-After a internal validation check in the backend, the EVSP uploads a list of approved and declined CDRs to the Clearing House.
+The CDR-"Owner" downloads (in bilaterally agreed intervals) the list of CDRs from all providers.
+After an internal validation check in the backend, the EVSP uploads a list of approved and declined CDRs to the Clearing House.
 Approved CDRs will be marked as such and their status is set to *approved*.
-These CDRs will then be archived and are not available for download any more.
-Declined CDRs will be marked as *owner-declined*, an issue will be filed and the Clearing House will try to solve the issue.
-Upon manual revision the CDRs will be either marked as *approved* or *rejected* to be archived in the system.
-CDRs in status *owner-declined* are not available for download.
+These CDRs will then be archived and will not be included in the standard GetCDRs.
+Declined CDRs will be marked as *declined* and will then be available for download by the EVSE Operator.
+They now have the option to either re-upload the CDR as *revised* or finally confirm the affected CDRs as *rejected*, foregoing any further claims on that charging process.

 ![Figure Status flow for CDRs](media/CDRvalidation.png "Status flow for CDRs")